Josko/ccbot/readme.txt

 - Bot tested on FAWKZBNET - added alias
 - Made country abbreviation and name RU and Russia respectively - just for gags
 - Rank check on !join and !invite - bot MUST be a shaman or chieftain

-Version 0.23 ( 7.11.2009. )

-- Added !motd and bnetprotocol for changing clan motds
-- Fixed some minor bugs and typos, added a bit of comments to the source code
-- Modified !tbrgames now to announce all games any user joins after leaving the channel - command is now !games <on|off>
-- Renamed many variables to match the naming scheme used in the whole project
-- Edited parts of the code in many files
-- Greatly optimised swear kicking (faster, better, with a check if the user getting kicked is in channel)
-- Swear words are now read from swear.txt which should be in your ghostpath\cfg
-- Added new config value bot_cfgpath
-- Checking if the user is in channel for some events/commands (like when writing !join)
-- Added !reload which loads the clan list and text CFG files
-- Rewrote the "Compiling GHost++ on Linux" and fixed a bunch of grammar/vocabulary issues
-- Added !uptime to show the uptime